Model Predictive Control and Moving Horizon Estimation using Statistically Weighted Data-Based Ensemble Models

 \section{Numerical Results}

-The proposed framework is tested on a district heating system (DHS), a highly efficient energy plant crucial for achieving decarbonisation goals.
-A DHS typically consists of a heating station with multiple thermal generators and an insulated water pipeline network that transfers heat to thermal loads.
-These loads use local heat exchangers to absorb the delivered heat for indoor heating and domestic hot water \cite{la2023optimal}.
+The proposed framework is tested on a district heating system (DHS), a large-scale energy system consisting of a heating station with multiple thermal generators and an insulated water pipeline network that transfers heat to thermal loads.
 The DHS can also contain thermal energy storages, i.e., insulated water tanks whose water flow can be controlled to store or release energy \cite{nigro2024control}.
-The specific case study analysed in this work considers the AROMA DHS, presented in \cite{krug2021nonlinear} and depicted in Figure \ref{fig:aroma}.
-A high-fidelity dynamic simulator based on a dedicated Modelica library \cite{alvarado2024development} serves as a digital twin to generate input-output data for training the data-based models and to act as the real physical system for control simulations.
+The case study analysed in this work considers the AROMA DHS, presented in \cite{krug2021nonlinear} and depicted in Figure \ref{fig:aroma}.
+A high-fidelity dynamic simulator based on a dedicated Modelica library \cite{alvarado2024development} serves as a digital twin to generate input-output data for training the data-based models and to act as the real physical system for control.